Henry C. Newcomer: Later career

 From 1919 to 1920, Newcomer was chief engineer of the Hawaiian Engineer District and commander of the 3rd Engineer Battalion.
 From September 1920 to June 1922, he was posted to New Orleans as chief engineer of the Gulf Engineer Division.
 From June 1922 to December 1924, Newcomer was assigned to New York City as engineer of the Northeast Division.
 At the same time, he served as a member of the Board of Engineers for Rivers and Harbors and the New York Harbor Line Board, in addition to serving as officer in charge of the Second New York Engineer District and the Puerto Rico Engineer District.

 Newcomer left the army as a colonel upon reaching the mandatory retirement age of 64 in April 1925.
 In June 1930, the U.S. Congress enacted legislation enabling the general officers of the First World War to retire at their highest rank, and Newcomer was promoted to brigadier general on the retired list.
 In retirement, Newcomer was a member of the board of directors of the Union Trust Company and the Columbia Institution for the Deaf.
 In addition, he served as a regional vice president of the American Unitarian Association.

 Newcomer died in Washington, D.C. on December 3, 1952.
 He was buried at Arlington National Cemetery.

 Family

 In 1886, Newcomer married Rebecca Kosier.
 She died in 1913, and in 1915 he married Lily Armour.
 With his first wife, Newcomer was the father of three sons.
 Henry Sidney Newcomer, known as Sidney, was a World War I veteran who became a prominent scientist, physician, and inventor.
 Francis K. Newcomer was a career army officer who attained the rank of brigadier general.
-David Albert Newcomer was also a career army officer, and he retired as a colonel.
+David Albert Newcomer was also a career army officer had reached the rank of colonel before being killed in action in 1944.

 Henry Crandall Newcomer, the son of H. Sidney Newcomer, was a United States Air Force officer and retired as a brigadier general.
 Francis Kosier Newcomer Jr. was a career army officer who retired as a colonel.